Everything we know about ‘Killers of the Flower Moon’ starring Leonardo DiCaprio

 Killers of the Flower Moon is based on the acclaimed non-fiction book of the same name by The New Yorker’s staff writer David Grann.
 The book’s full title is Killers of the Flower Moon: The Osage Murders and the Birth of the FBI and it is set in 1920s Oklahoma.

 The best-selling book, and thus the film, is about the serial murder of members of the oil-wealthy Osage Nation tribe.
-In essence, it is about a white genocide committed against Native people.
+At its core, it is about a white genocide committed against Native people.

 The crimes, which came to be known as the Reign of Terror, were investigated by Texas Ranger Tom White and J. Edgar Hoover, the latter of whom went on to become the first director of the Federal Bureau of Investigation (FBI).